cromination/taddimus/web/wp-content/plugins/wp-cloudflare-page-cache/readme.txt

 #### 🗄️ Database Optimization

+Super Page Cache includes built-in database optimization tools to keep your WordPress site lean and fast.
+Regularly cleaning up revisions, spam, and transients ensures better overall performance.

 - **Automated Database Cleanup:** Remove post revisions, auto-drafts, trashed items, spam comments, and expired transients with both manual and scheduled cleanup options.
 - **Scheduled Maintenance:** Run cleanups automatically on a daily, weekly, or monthly basis.
 - **Table Optimization:** Run `SQL OPTIMIZE TABLE` commands to defragment and reclaim space.
 - **Selective Cleanup Options:** Select precisely which data types to clean based on your site's specific needs.

+With one click, you can clean your database and remove unnecessary data that slows down WordPress over time.

 #### 🌐 Universal Compatibility

+Works with all major WordPress themes, hosting providers, and plugins like WooCommerce and Easy Digital Downloads, plus advanced server caches such as Varnish and OPcache.

 - **Premium Host Integration:** Seamless compatibility with top-tier hosts like Kinsta, WP Engine, and SpinupWP.
 - **eCommerce Ready:** Fully integrated with WooCommerce and Easy Digital Downloads.